Slepton-Wu/Cambridge-Notes/README.md

 ## Cambridge Notes

 Here are the notes I took at Cambridge.
-They are mainly for Natural Sciences Tripos, Chemistry.
+Due to copyright issues, I cannot provide any Chemistry notes unless they are original to a very large extent.
+I'm trying to work on that.
 Suggestions/corrections are always welcomed!